slowdivePTG/X-ray-chemistry/KROME_documentation.md

       -n = networks/react_hello
      ```

      that are information relative to the test, namely the name of the test (`hello`), a control to avoid sink species, and the network name (`networks/react_hello`).
 These options are stored in `tests/hello/options.opt`.
+For more options, please visit the official docs for [Options](https://bitbucket.org/tgrassi/krome/wiki/optionsALL).

      Then